arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-processes-learning-outcomes-and-phases-of-learning/phases-of-learning/adapting-skills-to-meet-new-task-demands.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Adapting skills to meet new task demands
+title: 'Adapting skills to meet new task demands '
-"
-nav_order: Adaptingskillstomeetnewtaskdemands
-has_children: false
 ---
 # Adapting skills to meet new task demands